Microsoft launches election verification tool and M365 for Campaigns to protect political parties

 Starting next month, M365 for Campaigns will be available for all federal election campaign candidates, federal candidate committees, and national party committees in the United States.

-Both ElectionGuard and M365 for Campaigns are part of the Defending Democracy Program created last summer to disrupt disinformation campaigns and safeguard democracy.
+Both ElectionGuard and M365 for Campaigns are part of Microsoft’s Defending Democracy Program created last summer to disrupt disinformation campaigns and safeguard democracy.

 “We believe technology companies have a responsibility to help protect our democratic processes and institutions.
-Modern technology can be used to ensure the voting process is resilient,” a Microsoft blog post reads.
+Modern technology can be used to ensure the voting process is resilient,” the company’s blog post reads.
 “At the same time, ElectionGuard is not intended to replace paper ballots but rather to supplement and improve systems that rely on them, and it is not designed to support internet voting.”

 Microsoft will also partner with Columbia University to grow ElectionGuard adoption ahead of 2020 elections in the United States and abroad.

-Election meddling like the kind Russia carried out in 2016 to help Donald Trump get elected president over Hillary Clinton is only one recent example of an attempt to usurp democratic processes in recent years.
+Election meddling like the kind Russia carried out in 2016 to help Donald Trump get elected president is only one example of an attempt to usurp democratic processes in recent years.

-Similar methods were also found to influence Brexit voters in the United Kingdom and contests in places like France and Germany, while disinformation during elections continues to be an issue in countries like India.
+Similar methods were also found to influence Brexit voters in the United Kingdom and contests in places like France, while disinformation during elections continues to be an issue in countries like India.

-Concerns persist, particularly among Democrats, about election hacking in 2020 in the United States.
-As Trump accused the voting process of having been rigged against him in 2016, some of his political opponents worry he may call future results into question if he loses.
+Concerns persist, particularly among Democrats, about the possibility of election hacking in 2020 in the United States.
+And as Trump was quick to launch accusations that the voting process had been rigged against him in 2016, some of his political opponents worry he may call future results into question if he loses.